 The picture above shows Jingles in January of 2019.
 She is sitiing in the kitchen looking up at the camera.

 Because of her, I went on a campaign to educate my neighbors and anyone else who would listen that pesticides are killing our pets and wildlife.
 Wildlife, like people who are blind, can not read pesticide application signs.
 It is up to us to ask questions of our community and municipalities as to what is being sprayed on our athletic fields and playgrounds where we walk our dogs and our children play.
 It is up to us to use our voices to declare that using pesticides where we live and play is not acceptable.
 Please be aware that there is a great chance that you and your dogs are being exposed without your knowledge.
 Your dog may be getting kidney, liver, thyroid diseases, and cancers due to pesticide exposures.
 Please educate yourself about what is going on in your community and then speak up about it.
 There are many alternatives to conventional landscape practices.
 You can be part of keeping our guide dogs and all the other creatures safe.
 Being silent is being complicit.
 I want the death of jingles to serve an even higher purpose than being my loyal guide for as long as she was able.
 Please start asking questions so you do not go through what I have with Jingles.
 She was a great companion and guide and I will miss her very much.

 The picture above shows jingles in the car going to the store on May 28, 2020.
 She looks like she is laughing.

-The picture above shows Sagan at the Vet, laying on the scale.
+The picture above shows Jingles laying in the snow on the back patio February of 2021.